caryatid/simple-plan/README.md

 # Simple Plan
 All of this should be done in POSIX shell.
-TODO file should be parsed so that top level directories are created for each line in the todo without indentation deeper indentation indicates a child of the highter indentation then that entry becomes a sub file/directory to the one created for the line above.
+TODO file should be parsed so that nesting is indicated by indentation.
+Create directories for every entry with sub entries.
+Create a file for each entry without sub entries.

+## Example
+"import-plan.sh" is a simple implementation and shows a reasonable output.
+Run with the "TODO.txt" file as its argument.

+# Tasks
 1) take the example format, TODO.txt, and make it into a filesystem structure.
 2) generate a directory of symlinks to all of the files within that filesystem strucuture.